weronikazak/weronikazak.github.io/blog/_posts/Economy/2021-08-08-Inflation.md

 <img src="/images/posts/Economy/inflation/dxy.PNG">
 </center>

-##### CPI INFLATION - CPI BASKET
+## CPI INFLATION - CPI BASKET

-Once the genie is out of the bottle, and there is a strong case to be made, that the CPI inflation itself is vastly underestimating the true inflation.
+The CPI inflation itself is vastly underestimating the true inflation.

 **The main point of contention here comes down to the basket of goods and services used to measure the CPI.**